mingle/murmurs/README.md

 ================

 Murmurs is a rubygem provides commands to post a murmur message to your Mingle project.
+And Git post-receive hook to post murmurs when new commits pushed to Git server.

 Ruby 1.9+ is required.